KRMisha/Makefile/README.md

 Usage: make target... [options]...

 Targets:
-  all             Build executable (debug configuration by default) (default target) run             Build and run executable (debug configuration by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build directory (all platforms)
+  all             Build executable and tests (debug configuration by default) (default target) run             Build and run executable (debug configuration by default) test            Build and run tests (debug configuration by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build directory (all platforms)